dhaifley/game2d/README.md

-# empty
+# game2d
-A game of emptiness.
+2D gaming framework

-This is an empty framework interface for the ebitengine 2D game engine.
-It is implemented using a declarative JSON schema with embedded Lua scripting.
+This is a basic framework providing an interface for accessing the ebitengine 2D game engine.
+It is implemented using a declarative schema with embedded Lua scripting and game assets.

 ## Requirements